-Apparently, some things you just can't solve with a kick to the balls.
+Apparently, there are some things you just can't solve with a kick to the balls.

-Dudley rammed his meaty fists against the glass display of the large boa constrictor inside the man-made habitat.
+Dudley rammed his meaty fists against the glass display of the boa constrictor habitat.
 The snake seemed to twitch ever so slightly, but remained sleeping atop the tree branch in the enclosure.